home

 Join a contemporary and moving tour of two fascinating exhibitions on display at the Museum of Tolerance: "06:29 - From Darkness to Light" and "Documenting Israel: Visions of 75 Years."

 The exhibition "06:29 - From Darkness to Light" is a moving production by the Museum of Tolerance, revealing the depth of the unimaginable evil that occurred on October 7, 2023.
-In the exhibition, you will be exposed to testimonies of brave women who survived the inferno, chilling documentation by photographer Ziv Koren, and performances that focus on the 'Arvut Hadadit' (Mutual Responsibility) that citizens of the State of Israel and Diaspora Jews have demonstrated since then.
+In the exhibition, you will be exposed to testimonies of brave women who survived the inferno, chilling documentation by photographer Ziv Koren, and performances that focus on the ‘Arvut Hadadit’ (Mutual Responsibility) demonstrated by citizens of the State of Israel and Jewish communities worldwide since then.

 Art, History and More – Passover Tours at the Museum of the Seam